alveifbklsiu259/tscw-config/README.md

 # match ./foo/baz.ts, ./bar/foo.ts ...
 npx tscw **/*.ts

+# include declaration files directory, by default, it recursively searches for files that end with .d.ts in the specified directory
+npx tscw --noEmit --includeDeclarationDir ./@types

 # you can even use it without any files specified
 npx tscw --noEmit # it is the same as npx tsc --noEmit
 ```